lolagracew/GamesAndGreenSolutions/README.md

 - Navigate the challenges that these create regarding wildlife, industry output, economy, and society

-## To get started head to the 'Wiki' section at the top of the page!
+## To get started head to the 'Wiki' section at the top of the page, and navigate to 'Downloading Godot' in the pages